-Dubbed ‘the new Millennial Pink’, Gen Z Yellow stormed catwalks in 2018.
-The hue takes its name from the generation born between the mid-1990s and mid-2000s who are confident with technology and social media.
-But how can an entire generation be defined by one colour?
+Dubbed ‘the new Millennial Pink’, Gen Z Yellow was added to Pantone's colour library in 2020, along with Period Red and Bisexual Lavender.
+The hue takes its name from the generation born between the mid-1990s and mid-2000s who are confident with technology and social media, and reflects an optimism that can bring joy to any room or office space.

 Where did the idea of ‘generational colour’ come from?